mindphluxnet/GangsterCoinPusherPlugin/README.md

 - Fixes community task 21 to require 200 dropped gold coins instead of the outrageous 20,000
 - Fixes the "Upgrade Hood" button showing even if the Hood is already at maximum level
 - Fixes the silver coin display to no longer cut off text
+- Fixes the player names on the rank screen not scaling properly
 - Moved the translation data outside of the game files and fixed some translations to be less terrible (work in progress).
 Locale files can be found in /Localization and belong into the %gamedir%\Gangster coin pusher_Data\StreamingAssets directory.

 # Installation